sawebb19/241git/Glossary.md

 ## Contains functions, what they do, flags for them, and some other general notes.
 ***NOTE: May occasionally be missing the letter 'n'.
 My 'n' keyswitch is broken.***

 **mv** - Move.
 Moves directories and files into new directories.
+Can also be used to rename files/directories.

 ```
-To move the best song of the 2010's to the folder ~/Music/Best Songs, you would use mv ~/Music/AWOLNATION/Sail.mp3 ~/Music/Best Songs.
-You can do this
-in combination with the best album of the 2010's like this mv ~/Music/AWOLNATION/Sail.mp3 ~/Music/OMAM/My Head is an Animal ~/Music/Best Songs.
-To move
-the individual songs from "My Head is an Animal" instead of the folder, you can use the syntax ~/Music/OMAM/My Head is an Animal/*.mp3 You also rename
-files this way like so mv ~/Baseball/Pitchers/Randy Johnson.txt ~/Baseball/Pitchers/GOAT.txt
+mv ~/Desktop/The Glass Prison.flac ~/Music/Dream Theater/
+mv ~/Desktop/coolFile.txt ~/Desktop/superDuperCoolFile.txt
 ```

 **stat** - Statistics.
 Gives statistics about a file.